diwaHa/Aegis_Learn/README.md

 ### 🎯 Built For AMD Slingshot Hackathon 2025

-This project was developed for the AMD Singapore Hackathon, showcasing advanced AI middleware capabilities with privacy protection, academic structuring, and intelligent UI generation.
+This project was developed for the AMD Slingshot Hackathon, showcasing advanced AI middleware capabilities with privacy protection, academic structuring, and intelligent UI generation.

 ---